jpype-project/jpype/doc/userguide.rst

 .. _null:

 Of particular interest is the concept of Java ``null``.
-In Java, null is a typeless entity which can be placed whereever an object is taken to indicate that the object is not available.
-The equivelant concept in Python is ``None``.
+In Java, null is a typeless entity which can be placed wherever an object is taken to indicate that the object is not available.
+The equivalent concept in Python is ``None``.
 Thus all methods that accept any object type that permit a null will accept None as an augment with implicit conversion.
 However, sometime it is necessary to pass an explicit type to the method resolution.
 To achieve this